 She chewed on a spiced caper.
 Is this what my life is to be from now on? she thought.
-A night spent feeling half-used, half-ignored by a husband too far above me to ever know, then days spent in solitude--surrounded by people, yet somehow still alone?
+A night spent feeling half-used, half-ignored by a husband who is too far above me to be a friend, then days spent in solitude--surrounded by people, yet somehow still alone?

 She shivered, her appetite waning.
-Her food slowly grew cold on the table before her, and she simply stared at it, a piece of her wishing she’s simply remained in the comfortable, oversized black bed.
+She sat down the fork, and her food slowly grew cold on the table before her.
+She simply stared at it, a piece of her wishing she’s simply remained in the comfortable, oversized black bed.

 Warbreaker

-Chapter Ten
+Chapter Nine

 Three days later, unfortunately, Lightsong had to hear Petitions.
+It was annoying, since the Wedding Jubilation wasn’t done yet.

-Four days off for the royal wedding--copiously unattended by either the bride or groom--was probably enough, he knew.
-The country needed its Gods.

-Really, all they had to do was spend a few hours each day, looking at art and listening to the woes of the people.
+Yet, even though the festivities weren’t completely over yet, the country needed their Gods.
+He knew he shouldn’t feel annoyed.
+He’d gotten three days off for the royal wedding--copiously unattended by either the bride or groom--and that was enough.
+Really, all he had to do was spend a few hours each day, looking at art and listening to the woes of the people.
 It wasn’t much.
 Even if it did seem to wear away at his sanity.

 He sighed, sitting back in his throne-like chair.
 He wore an embroidered cap on his head, matched by a lose robe of gold and red.
-The garment wrapped over both shoulders, and was hung with ruffled golden tassels--and, like all of his clothing, it was even more complicated to put on than it looked.
-It’s actually rather amusing, he thought, leaning his head on one hand, elbow on the arm rest of the throne.
-If my servants were to suddenly leave me, I’d be totally incapable of putting on any of my clothing.
+The garment wrapped over both shoulders, twisted about his body, and was hung with ruffled golden tassels.
+Like all of his clothing, it was even more complicated to put on than it looked.
+It’s actually rather amusing, he thought, leaning his head on one hand, elbow on the throne’s arm rest.
+If my servants were to suddenly leave me, I’d be totally incapable of getting dressed.

 This room of his palace opened directly out onto the lawn--harsh weather was rare in Hallandren, and a cool breeze blew in off of the sea.
 He could feel it, smell its brine, even if he couldn’t see it.
 He closed his eyes, breathing in.

-He’d dreamed of the ocean again last night.
+He’d dreamed of the waters again last night.
 Llarimar had found that particularly meaningful.

-“Next petition, your grace,” Llarimar whispered, standing at his side.
+“Next petition, your grace,” Llarimar whispered from his side.

 Lightsong sighed, opening his eyes and sitting up straighter.
-Both sides of the room were lined with priests in their coifs and robes.
+Both edges of the room were lined with priests in their coifs and robes.
 Where had he gotten so many?
 Honestly, did any God need that many priests?

-He could see a line of people extending in a line outside on the lawn, waiting their turn.
+He could see a line of people extending outside on the lawn, waiting their turn.
 They were a sorry, forlorn lot, several coughing from some malady or another.
-So many still, he thought as a woman was led into the room by one of Lightsong’s priests.
-He’d been seeing petitions for over an hour already.
-I guess I should have expected this, since I haven’t seen Petitions in five days.
+So many, he thought as a woman was led into the room by one of Lightsong’s priests.
+He’d been seeing petitioners for over an hour already.
+I guess I should have expected this, since I haven’t seen Petitioners in four days.

 “Scoot,” he said, turning to his priest.
-“Go tell those waiting people to go ahead and sit down in the grass.
+“Go tell those waiting people to sit down in the grass.
 There’s no reason for them to all stand there like that.
 This could take some time, yet.”

 Llarimar paused.
-The standing was, of course, a sign of respect.
+Standing was, of course, a sign of respect.
 However, he nodded, waving over a lesser priest to carry the message.

-All of these people, waiting in line to see me, Lightsong thought with a sigh.
+All of these people, waiting in line to see me, Lightsong thought.
 What will it take to convince the people that I’m useless as a God?

-What would it take to get them to stop coming to him like this?
-For, after five years of petitions, he honestly wasn’t certain if he could take another five.
+What would it take to get them to stop coming to him?
+After five years of petitions, he honestly wasn’t certain if he could take another five.

-This woman carried a child in her arms.
+The newest petitioner approached his throne.
+She carried a child in her arms.